 Can I meet people in public?

-No more than four people can gather in public.
+No more than 12 people may gather in public.
 There is an exemption for family members who live in the same household.
 Other exceptions include public gatherings for transportation purposes, groups performing any governmental function, groups gathering within hospital and healthcare facilities, court proceedings, and funerals and any other occasions for mourning.

 Can I invite friends and family to my home?